How to Build a Rolling Workbench with this Simple DIY

 Rolling workbench image.

 I started by, of course, searching through Pinterest to get some inspiration.
-I love the workbench Shanty2Chic built and also Ana White’s workbench.
+Found a free workbench plan on Craftcamp website, which I loved.
+I also love the workbench Shanty2Chic built and also Ana White’s workbench.
 I used both of these as a guide to create one that would fit well in our space and also based on what material I already had.
 This workbench cost us less than $35 to build!
 Since then the price of the casters went up, but this project is still much cheaper than buying a workbench.
 Here’s how you can make your own.

 Materials to Build a Rolling Workbench